Definition: Chicago style referencing

 - Doubling of full references, because it is mandatory to provide a reference list in most cases

-- Too many footnotes with comments or examples take up additional footnote space next to references and disturb the reading flow
+- Too many footnotes with comments or examples take up additional footnote space next to references and disrupt the reading flow

 - Footnotes can be used for comments/examples and give your text more substance, but you can still use the more economical author-date system.

 - Footnotes with additional remarks are merely an additional feature of the Chicago style citation author-date system.

 - Source citations (in the text) and additional comments (in footnotes) are clearly separated and the reader will benefit from this.
 He/she knows that the footnote space contains additional remarks only